 It is the responsibility of the classroom teacher to grade each work product and return the work to the homebound teacher in a timely manner to ensure the student is getting regular and relevant feedback on academic performance.
-Since not all classroom activities will be appropriate in a homebound setting, some assignments may be eliminated, altered, or replaced for a student in the homebound setting.
+Since not all classroom activities will be appropriate in a homebound setting, some assignments may be altered, or replaced for a student in the homebound setting.
 While course requirements for the individual student may be revised by the classroom teacher, standards must be met for the student to earn course credit.
-If the student is receiving Hospital/Homebound instruction via online courses, then the school's virtual learning specialist will oversee student's progress and grades.
-The student's previous classroom teacher(s) will no longer serve as the teacher(s) of record.
+If the student is receiving Hospital/Homebound instruction via online courses, then the school's virtual learning specialist will oversee student's progress and grades..